rene022505/text-chat-2.0/README.md

-Everything is kinda ugly (css rework)
+- Everything is kinda ugly (css rework)

-Add stuff like logging out, register button on the login page
+- Add stuff like logging out, register button on the login page

-save massages to database
+- save massages to database

-USER SANITATION!!!!!
+- USER SANITATION!!!!! (no more xss, i think i prevented sql injection with mysql.escape())

-restructure of backend
+- restructure of backend

-combine database querries

-optimizing in general
+- optimizing in general

-maybe  require email for registration to allow nickname changing
+- maybe  require email for registration to allow nickname changing

 For the really bord times:

-mobile port
+- mobile port